 Community Partner Grant Program

-The Natural Step Monona: Green Tuesdays Films and Lectures $762.00 Funds will purchase six films on aspects of sustainability.
-These films will be shown in six Dane County communities including Cottage Grove, Cross Plains, Middleton, Mount Horeb, Oregon and Monona for a (Green Tuesday (Wednesday or Thursday): Films and Lectures on Sustainability educational series.
+The Natural Step Monona: Green Tuesdays Films and Lectures $995.47 Funds will purchase environmental films on aspects of sustainability.
+These films will be shown in multiple Dane County communities including Cottage Grove, Cross Plains, Middleton, Mount Horeb, Oregon, Edgewood College, and Monona for a (Green Tuesday (Wednesday or Thursday): Films and Lectures on Sustainability educational series.
 Each of these communities and the UW-Nelson Institute will be augmenting their community program with other events and offerings.
 The films will then be housed in the Monona Public Library where others can borrow them in the South Central Wisconsin Library System.

 Friends of Cam-Rock Park $435.25 Funds will be used to purchase waders and other related equipment and supplies to restore native mussels in the Koshkonong Creek.
 Since the Rockdale Dam was removed 10 years ago, water quality monitoring has improved enabling these endangered mussels to be able to be reestablished in the creek.

 Friends of Donald Park $502.46 Funds will be used to buy equipment to develop and maintain the natural areas and trails of Donald Park that volunteers can use.
 Last year alone volunteers contributed over 4200 hours of labor.